ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `shipment/update` - to allow the user to change status of an existing shipment
 - `shipment/delete` - to allow the user to cancel an existing shipment

-To further control access to a shipment, you can use the `ShipmentOwner` Limitation and set its value to `self`.
+To further control access to a shipment, you can use the `ShipmentOwner` limitation and set its value to `self`.
 This way users can only interact with their own shipments.